History of Our Cooperative

 CDI announces the launch of farm-to-consumer sustainability effort.
 While CDI has had a long history of focus on sustainability at the cooperative and on our family dairy farms, the formal launch of this initiative is aimed at measuring, validating, and further improving sustainable business practices.
 This initiative will focus on priority areas from environmental stewardship to employee welfare to animal husbandry and beyond.

-CDI breaks ground on a new Ultra-High Temperature and Ultra Filtered milk processing facility in Northern Kern County.
+CDI breaks ground on a new Ultra-High Temperature and Ultra Filtered milk processing facility in Kern County.